Wonderful service from start to finish.

 Considering applying for a divorce? - Your Guide to Divorce

 Reaching the decision to divorce will understandably be an emotional one for all concerned and it will be the beginnings of a new chapter in your life.
 Knowing where to turn for the right legal advice and having knowledge of what lies ahead can help you face the coming months with certainty and stability during what can be an upsetting time.
-Steph Preston, Paralegal in our Family Law department, explains everything you need to know here, reviewing the key questions and how we can support you.
+Sam Miles, Partner in our Family Law department, explains everything you need to know here, reviewing the key questions and how we can support you.

 What are the five different facts for divorce?

 In order to get a divorce you have to show that the marriage has “irretrievably broken down” and this is shown by proving one of five facts:-

 - 2 years’ separation (and both in agreement to the divorce)

 You must have been married for at least one year in order to apply for a divorce.
 After this time, you can apply for a divorce on the basis of adultery or unreasonable behaviour.
 Failing that, you would need to wait for at least 2 years following separation before you are able to apply on the basis of 2 years’ separation or desertion.

 What are the steps in a divorce?

 There are several stages in the process of applying for a divorce, with the complexity varying depending on the grounds for your divorce, whether there is any property involved, whether you have children and whether you can reach agreements between you.